mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

-Sample ASP.NET Core app which was used during my demonstration for [my presentation "Your DevOps journey starts with ALM!" at the Agile Tour Quebec city 2016](http://aka.ms/mabenoit-atq2016).
+Sample ASP.NET Core 1.1 app which was used during my demonstration for [my presentation "Your DevOps journey starts with ALM!" at the Agile Tour Quebec city 2016](http://aka.ms/mabenoit-atq2016) and updated according the history of changes below.

 # History of changes
+- (in progress) July 2017 - Setup deployment as App Service (Linux)
-- Update to ASP.NET Core 1.1.
+- June 2017 - Update to ASP.NET Core 1.1.
+- November 2016 - Initial setup.

 # Architecture Overview
 For this demonstration as Microsoft Azure services I use App Service (Web App), Application Insights and Sql Database.